-There is a qualified medical doctor available free of charge for students on campus Monday through Thursday by appointment.
-If you want information on scheduling or making appointments please contact doctor@aur.edu.
+There is a qualified medical doctor available free of charge for students on campus, by appointment.
+Hours are limited and can be found via the Student Life section of MyAUR.
+If you would like to make an appointment please contact the Student Life Office in person or by email at studentlife@aur.edu.

 MEDICAL HOME SERVICES